nicbou/nicolasbouliane.com/frontend/content/blog/new-in-2026.md

 The minimum income for the freelance visa will also go up.
 We don't know by how much yet.[^5]

+Citizenship after 3 years was quietly abolished in November 2025.[^6]

 ## Taxes

 The income tax formula is adjusted for inflation every year.
 The tax-free income and various other thresholds are going up.
 If your salary stays the same, you will pay slightly less income tax.